Work

 humor

-A lone rat sitting pensive atop a crumbled stone rat skull carving.
+A lone rat in oversized fatigues sitting atop a stylized rat skull.

-This stark black-and-white illustration speaks volumes without uttering a word.
-A lone rat, clad in oversized military fatigues and a dented helmet, sits atop a crumbling, stylized rat skull carved from stone.
-There’s no battlefield in sight, no enemy present—only the crushing stillness that follows purpose, orders, and loss.
-The rat doesn’t stand at attention or brandish a weapon.
-It sits.
-Still.
-Heavy.
-Watching.
+This stark black-and-white illustration speaks volumes without words.
+A lone rat in oversized fatigues and a dented helmet sits atop a crumbling, stylized rat skull.
+There’s no battlefield—only the crushing stillness after orders and loss.
+The rat doesn’t stand at attention; it sits, heavy and watching.

 The image is more than clever anthropomorphism—it’s a biting metaphor.
 The rat, long a symbol of expendability, filth, and sacrifice in the shadows of society, is reimagined here as a soldier.
 A “nobody” in uniform.
 The heavy lines and minimal palette amplify the bleakness, encouraging the viewer to linger in discomfort.

-The giant skull beneath him is not just literal—it’s a monument to those before him, to the fallen, forgotten, and ignored.
-It isn’t a hero’s memorial with flowers and fanfare; it’s an unmarked grave in the shape of himself.
+The giant skull beneath is both literal and symbolic—a monument to the fallen, forgotten, and ignored.
+It’s not a hero’s memorial with flowers; it’s an unmarked grave shaped like the protagonist.

-This piece doesn’t glorify war—it questions who is sent and what we’ve come to accept as just.
-In its simplicity, it holds a devastating critique: that for many, service is synonymous with disposability.
-That we can clothe vermin in honor, send them to die, and then forget the cost once they disappear into the soil.
+This piece questions who is sent to fight and what we accept as just.
+In its simplicity it delivers a devastating critique: for many, service equals disposability.
+We clothe vermin in honor, send them away, and then forget the cost.

 Even rats bleed.
 Even rats are remembered—when someone chooses not to forget.